 Jade Unified Security Framework (USF)

 The Jade Unified Security Framework (USF) is a thin extendable security layer that operates across machines in a network.
 It provides hooks for applications and security components to register and effect network wide security changes.
-It is made up of several components both in user and kernel spaces protecting specific protocols and services.
+The USF protects specific protocols and services using components both in user and kernel spaces.
 The USF is a working functional prototype which has been protecting our networks for the past few years.
 It was designed as an easy to deploy solution for Small to Medium Enterprises (SMEs) without the need for expensive security hardware.
 The design is highly modular with USF utilities and analyzers being easy to maintain and build upon.

-The USF can be thought of as four functional components or groups working together to detect, analyse, and react to protect a network.
+Four functional USF components or groups work together to detect, analyse, and react to protect a network.
 They are the core firewall, system and network logging (SIEM), application layer defenses, and other threat specific countermeasures.

 Core Firewall Components

-Our iptables solution implements a limited stateful firewall but with the addition of ipset based blocklist processing.
-The ipset databases contain blocking data based on protocol, IP address, IP network ranges (networks) and time to live (TTL) data.
-The blocks reside in the Linux kernel making access time fast and efficient while at the same time removing the need to embed blocklist data within firewall configurations.
-Blocks can be time based (will timeout on their own inside the kernel) or permanent.
-Ipset databases are maintained outside of the firewall and are updated based on directives from other USF components.
-Most blocks start out as limited time blocks that eventually automatically get removed.
-If the same threats are detected in the future from the same source, a progressive backoff algorithm is used to lengthen the time window the block is active for.
-If a threat persists past a critical point, the threat is marked as permanent and changed to permanent in the firewall.
+The firewall iptables solution implements a limited stateful firewall but with the addition of ipset based blocklist processing.
+Ipset databases contain blocking data based on protocol, IP address, IP network ranges (networks) and time to live (TTL) data.
+These blocks reside in the Linux kernel making access time fast and efficient while at the same time removing the need to embed blocklist data within firewall configurations.

 SIEM: Security Information and Event Management